Chords + Lyrics | Africa

 Outro

-||: A G#m7 C#m7 | C#m7 :||
+||: A G#m C#m | C#m :||

-Let’s start with the chorus, which is clearly in the key of A, moving VI – IV – I – V. F#mDAE.
-Cleverly disguises the key center of A by placing it as the third chord of the progression.
+Let’s start with the chorus, which is in the key of A, moving VI – IV – I – V, like this:

-Looking at the intro/instrumental section, we are treating A as Lydian as we move IV – III – VI.
-AG#mC#m.
-This is a modal interchange.
-A is both Ionian and Lydian in Africa, depending on the section.
+For the intro/instrumental section, we’re treating that A as Lydian as we move IV – III – VI in the key of E, like this:

-This is followed by E, chord V in A, chord I in E, and then F#mG#m, now we’re back in A Lydian as two minor chords a tone apart must be chords II – III.
+This is followed by E, chord V in A, chord I in E, and then F#m–G#m, now we’re back in A Lydian as two minor chords a tone apart must be chords II – III.

 Steve Lukather must have been on a coffee break when Africa was put together as this chord progression has keyboard player written all over it.
 He didn’t even get to play the solo.